WilhelmusLab/ice-floe-tracker-pipeline/README.md

    - [ ] run `singularity build fetchdata.simg docker://brownccv/icefloetracker-fetchdata:main`
         * This will pull the image containing all the depencies and make them accessible to Cylc
-   - [ ] then, build the workflow, run it, and open the text-based user interface (TUI) to monitor the progress of each task.
+   - [ ] then, build the workflow, run it, and open the terminal-based user interface (TUI) to monitor the progress of each task.
     ![TUI example](./tui-example.png)

     ```